 The resource is modular so you need only include the definitions for the symbologies that you will produce within your target document or labels, making the resource very lightweight.

 Since this resource is written in PostScript and interpreted within the virtual machine of a printer it is compatible with virtually any hardware, operating system and application platform, for example Windows 95/XP on i386, Mac OS X/Linux on Power PC, Solaris on SPARC, and OpenVMS on Alpha AXP.

-For an online demonstration of the code's barcode generation capabilities take a look at this web-based front end.
+For an online demonstration of BWIPP's barcode generation capabilities take a look at this web-based front end.

-Here is a sample image obtained by running the current version of the code through Ghostscript and ImageMagick.
+Here is a sample image obtained by running the current version of BWIPP through Ghostscript and ImageMagick.

-If you have a PostScript printer then you can avoid the need to embed the code within each of your documents by installing the code within your printer's PostScript virtual machine which will give the device barcode production capabilities for all subsequent jobs until it is reset.
-This effectively converts a commodity laser printer into a very capable barcode printer all through the use of uploaded barcode software, no font chips required.
+With a PostScript printer an alternative approach to embedding the resources within each document or saving them on the printer's hard drive is to install the BWIPP named resources within your printer's initial job virtual machine.
+Doing this will give the device barcode production capabilities for all subsequent jobs until it is reset.
+In effect this converts a commodity laser printer into an extremely capable barcode printer all through the use of device resident software, no font chips required.

 Anybody is free to use and develop this code as they see fit, under the terms of the permissive MIT/X-Consortium license, which requires that developers attribute any derivative code to this project in both the source code and documentation.
 As such I take no liability for its use or misuse.